emagiz/emdocs/mds/microlearning/crashcourse-platform-design-understanding-design-architecture-basic.md

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-design-understanding-design-architecture-basic--check-size-status-popup.png"></p>

-There is much more to tell about the Design Architecture but more on that in later microlearnings.
+There is much more to tell about Design Architecture but more on that in later microlearnings.

 ##### Practice